sam-19/chessboard-component/README.md

 Many thanks to Chris Oakman for chessboard.js.

-## What can chessboard-element **not** do?
+## What can chessboard-component **not** do?

-The scope of chessboard-element is limited to "just a board."
-This is intentional and makes chessboard-element flexible for handling a multitude of chess-related problems.
+The scope of chessboard-component is limited to "just a board."
+This is intentional and makes chessboard-component flexible for handling a multitude of chess-related problems.

-Specifically, chessboard-element does not understand anything about how the game of chess is played: how a knight moves, whose turn is it, is White in check?, etc.
+Specifically, chessboard-component does not understand anything about how the game of chess is played: how a knight moves, whose turn is it, is White in check?, etc.

-Fortunately, the powerful [chess.js] library deals with exactly this sort of problem domain and plays nicely with chessboard-element's flexible API.
-Some examples of chessboard-element combined with chess.js: [Example 5000], [Example 5001], [Example 5002]
+Fortunately, the powerful [chess.js] library deals with exactly this sort of problem domain and plays nicely with chessboard-component's flexible API.
+Some examples of chessboard-component combined with chess.js: [Example 5000], [Example 5001], [Example 5002]

 Please see the powerful [chess.js] library for an API to deal with these sorts of questions.

 This logic is distinct from the logic of the board.
 Please see the powerful [chess.js] library for this aspect of your application.

-Here is a list of things that chessboard-element is **not**:
+Here is a list of things that chessboard-component is **not**:

 - A chess engine
 - A legal move validator
 - A PGN parser

-chessboard-element is designed to work well with any of those things, but the idea behind chessboard-element is that the logic that controls the board should be independent of those other problems.
+chessboard-component is designed to work well with any of those things, but the idea behind chessboard-component is that the logic that controls the board should be independent of those other problems.

 ## Developing